isabelle-np/isabelle-np.github.io/src/studies/terrier-card/index.md

 <h3 class="doubleHeader">Touch ID</h3>

 <p class="body">While convinience was a guiding principle throughout my redesign process, I wanted to ensure the security of the app.
-After researching how other banking applications secured sensitive personal data and protected themselves from malicious activity, I integrated a Touch ID set-up flow to heighten security.
+After researching how large financial institutions secure their customers' sensitive data and how they protected themselves from malicious activity, I integrated a Touch ID set-up flow.
 This also prevents users from having to enter all of their log in details while waiting in line to pay.
 After Touch ID is set up, adding money to your account would require a quick thumbprint before the transaction would initiate, a simple action that can be done with one hand.</p>

 <img src="./touchid.png">